Uninett/Argus/README.md

 `DJANGO_SETTINGS_MODULE` can be set to `argus.site.settings.dev`.

-If you need more complex settings than environment variables and ``cmd.sh`` can provide, we recommend having a `localsettings.py` in the same directory as `manage.py` with any overrides.
+If you need more complex settings than environment variables can provide, we recommend having a `localsettings.py` in the same directory as `manage.py` with any overrides.